AdrianGeorgeM/UniPeople-React/README.md

 ## 📜 Changelog

-For all notable changes, please see [CHANGELOG.md](CHANGELOG.md).
+For a detailed list of changes, please refer to the [CHANGELOG.md](CHANGELOG.md).

----